alexander-alleman/Azotobactervinelandii_metabolicmodel/README.md

 <p>&nbsp;</p>

-This is the corresponding model curation and analysis to the manuscript *Metabolic model of nitrogen-fixing obligate aerobe Azotobacter vinelandii demonstrates adaptation to oxygen concentration and metal availability.* Found at bioArxiv link
+This is the corresponding model curation and analysis to the manuscript *Metabolic model of nitrogen-fixing obligate aerobe Azotobacter vinelandii predicts adaptation to oxygen concentration and metal availability.* Found at bioArxiv link: https://www.biorxiv.org/content/10.1101/2021.06.16.448589v1

 <p>&nbsp;</p>